 This document describes DOCA DPACC Compiler and instructions about DPA toolchain setup and usage.

-DPACC is a high-level compiler for the DPA processor.
-It compiles code targeted for the data-path accelerator (DPA) processor into an executable called as 'device executable' and generates a DPA program.
+DPACC is a high-level compiler for the DPA processor which compiles code targeted for the data-path accelerator (DPA) processor into a device executable and generates a DPA program.

 The DPA program is a host library with interfaces encapsulating the device executable.
 This DPA program is linked with the host application to generate a host executable.
 The host executable can invoke the DPA code through FlexIO runtime API.